fectec/ManchesterChallenge/README.md

 </ol>

 <p align="justify">
 This will also launch a Gazebo simulation acting as a digital twin.
-It subscribes to the same velocity command topic as the real Puzzlebot, allowing both to move in sync.
+It subscribes to the same velocity command topic as the real Puzzlebot, allowing both to move in approximate synchronization.
 </p>

 <p align="justify">